Heal the Boy and the man will appear is a term that came from The Tony Robbins documentary, I am not your guru, available on Netflix.

 Realize this truth: nothing matters.

 It’s beautiful once you realize the simplicity of things, that nothing actually matters, it’s our minds that make them so.
 The things you thought that mattered when you were young, mean nothing in the larger scheme of things.
-The shame you feel in your youth is a cancer that you must let go of, because it doesn’t matter and it’s parasitically draining your passion, your life force.
+Shame from what you did when you were young must be forgiven so it can be assimilated into your experience.

 Love The Worst Parts of Yourself.

 In order to climb this mountain you must realize that the self-hatred you have, your least favorite parts of yourself are the parts that get you to the top.
-Do you think satisfied men that are happy with themselves do great things?
+Do you think the self-satisfied that are happy with themselves do great things?
 They don’t.
-The only people in this world that climb their mountains are those that have to prove they can to it to themselves.
-These are the ones that are willing to do anything in the world to shut that voice up in their head that tells them to “be rational” “you can’t do that”.
-This voice.
-Have you heard it before?
+The only people in this world that climb their mountains are those that have to prove they can for their individual reasons.
+These are the ones that are willing to do anything in the world to shut that voice up in their head that tells them to they can’t, they aren’t good enough, or worse, that you ARE good enough.

 Love the biggest mistakes, your largest failures, your most miserable setbacks.
 These are the events that will cause to to do great things.
-I feel terrible for the man who grew up in a perfect home with a nice little picket fence who’s mummy and daddy loved him so dearly.
+Feel terrible for the man who grew up in a perfect home with loving parents who was never challenged.
 He’ll never amount to anything.
-He’s never had a challenge that shook the earth he stood on.
+He’s never had a challenge that shook the earth.
 He doesn’t know how to push forward when an onslaught of pain stands in front of him.
 The perfect man is always the first to surrender, the first to quit, the first to give up.

 The adversity and hardships you endured are what makes you great.
-Realize that these are the biggest challenges and lessons that the world has given you, the lessons that have made you the strongest, and the best.
+Realize that your trauma and your pain are the beginnings of the redemption story that the world has given you, the lessons that help make you the strongest, and the best.
 Like a sword that sits on a shelf, the perfect man is a decoy.
 He isn’t prepared to fight.
 He isn’t prepared for war.
 The sword that has seen a thousand battles, has been chipped, broken, and bent is ready to be thrust into the world like a newborn child with all the potential to do great things.

 bad memories are not bad, or memories, they’re only lessons.
 Lessons that are personal to your experience.
 Only you can use them for growth.
 You can use them to grow, or let them enslave you and become a victim to all things organic.
 Analyze your lessons and use them for your growth.
 Stop trying to have an experience like anyone else’s.
 Stop looking for a normal life.
+Your life right now is a normal life, because it is what happened to you.
 Heal the boy, listen to your lessons, and the man will appear.
 Even if your childhood was terrible, you had a few happy moments.
 Hold on to those like a man stranded on an island with only a lighter and a knife for his survival. never let go of these moments.
 Use them to shape the future that you want to live in.
 The negative doesn’t exist, it’s only practice for a better future.